MieszkoMakuch/government-analytics/README.md

 Package provides access to data and basic data analysis of members of the Polish Government using Sejmometr WebAPI: https://mojepanstwo.pl/api/sejmometr

-Program displays information based on command line arguments.
-List of the available options:
+Program displays information based on the command line arguments.
+List of all available options:
 * sum of the spending of representative with the specified name.
 Examples:
     * `select "Jarosław Kaczyński" spendings in 2013`
     * `select "Ewa Żmuda-Trzebiatowska" spendings in 2013`